Senior Resources » 5 Simple Cognitive Exercises to Keep Senior Minds Sharp

 2. Crossword Puzzles

 If you enjoy crossword puzzles, I’ve got good news for you.
-They’re actually a wonderful cognitive workout, stimulating brain neurons and boosting memory function.
-They may also evoke a sense of nostalgia—a feeling that can actually stave off loneliness, boredom, and even anxiety.
+They’re a wonderful cognitive workout, stimulating brain neurons and boosting memory function.
+They may also evoke a sense of nostalgia, which can stave off loneliness, boredom, and even anxiety.
 Of course, keeping your brain sharp may also reduce your risk of developing memory disorders, like dementia or Alzheimer’s.
-You can find FREE daily crossword puzzles at The Washington Post or in your local newspaper.
-Or you can buy a crossword book, like this one from Amazon.
+But those aren’t the only benefits!
+Other cognitive perks of crossword puzzles include:

 Advertisement.